Updated: March 31, 2026

 The Route of Hercule Chéné

 In Chénéville, immerse yourself in the history of this charming town by exploring its heritage trail, La Route d’Hercule Chéné.
-This fascinating journey invites you to discover the iconic sites and stories that have shaped the identity of this vibrant community.
+This fascinating trail invites you to discover the iconic sites and stories that have shaped the identity of this vibrant community.

 Let us guide you through time and immerse yourself in the rich heritage of Chénéville, where every stop tells a unique story.